yuliiazubenko/react_todo-app-with-api/README.md

 - open `cypress/integration/page.spec.js`
 - replace `describe.skip` with `describe` for the root `describe`

-> ❗❗All tests should pass, even if some behaviour in not well explained in the task❗❗
+> ❗❗All tests should pass, even if some behaviour is not well explained in the task❗❗

 ## Instructions